Study industrial equipment technology at JCC

 Most of the mechanical technology courses completed in the Industrial Equipment Technology certificate will ladder into JCC’s Mechanical Technology A.A.S. degree with a concentration in design or machine tools.

-2019 median pay for electro-mechanical technicians: $58,350/year according to the U.S. Bureau of Labor Statistics
+2021 median pay for electro-mechanical and mechatronics technologists and technicians: $60,360/year according to the U.S. Bureau of Labor Statistics

 Where to study at JCC